The Patricia and Donald Shepherd Charitable Trust

 - Michael James Shepherd - Trustee

-The trust operates with six active trustees.
+The trust operates with ten trustees listed on the register.
 No trustees receive any remuneration, payments, or benefits from the charity.
 The family nature of the trust is evident from the trustee composition, representing continuity of the founders' philanthropic vision.

 How to Apply to The Patricia And Donald Shepherd Charitable Trust